wang1998tina/cloud/README.md

 This project aims to create a simulation of a cloud infrastructure on a Linux environment.
 The client can deploy a task to be executed, check the status, and retrieve the results.
 The server will handle the execution itself while the client can focus on other work.

-__Please read the project description located at Project_Report.pdf for an in-depth discussion and summary of this design and implementation.__ Additional fixes will be posted below.
+__Please read the project description located at Project_Report.pdf for an in-depth discussion and summary of this design and implementation.
+Setup instructions are also included.__ Additional fixes will be posted below.

 ### Fixes